A Song For Us

 I felt your hand - I know it was you.

-Memories fade.
-So much of time gone, so much to remember, is it all true?
+So much time passed, so much to remember, is it all true?

 I felt your hand.

-Standing on the beach on a spring afternoon, the sea is calm and caressess the pebbles which sigh gently as they roll back and forth in the soft white foam of the sea's kisses.
+Standing on the beach on a spring afternoon, the sea is calm and caressess the pebbles that sigh gently as they roll back and forth in the soft white foam of the ocean's kiss.
 Between the sea and the sky there is another space.
 Invisible light.
 The sea wraps around the land, the sky wraps around all there is to see.
 You wrap your hand around mine.
 Will we remember?

 I know your hand.